cmpi-standard/headers/updates.md

   its page introduction text accordingly;
   Added comments to Doxyfile and modules.dox hinting to keep the respective sections in sync when new MBs are added.
+* Added any missing @see commands to convenience functions, referencing the corresponding MB functions.

 16 July - Andy
 --------------